ramonimbao/rt1w/README.md

 # To Do

-- Implement moving sphere loading into scene
+- Implement moving sphere loading into scene via JSON
+- Implement loading checkerboard pattern into scene via JSON

 # License